 - No work permit means that you cannot accept new employment.

-- Proving your right to be present in the United States becomes more difficult if questioned by law enforcement or immigration enforcement.
+- Proving your right to be present in the United States becomes more difficult if questioned by law enforcement or immigration officials.

 How to Replace a Lost DACA Card